Back

 • Appraisal License Renewals, effective on January 1, 2023, please take the Cultural Competency course – 1 Hour

-• Appraisal License Renewals, effective on January 1, 2023, please take the Elimination of Bias course – 2 Hours
+• Appraisal License Renewals, effective on January 1, 2026, please take the new AQB Approved Course – Fair Housing Rules and Elimination of Bias course – 8 Hours

 Work on getting 150 Hours of In-Person Live-Instruction from Noble Fields School of Real Estate